Homeschooling in New Hampshire

 - A written evaluation of educational progress by a certified teacher or current non-public school teacher selected by the parent, prepared after reviewing the student’s portfolio and discussing with the parent or child

-- The results of any national student achievement test administered by a person meeting the provider’s or publisher’s qualifications, with a composite score at or above the 40th percentile
+- The results of any national student achievement test administered by a person meeting the provider’s or publisher’s qualifications.

-- The results of the state student assessment test used by the resident district, with a composite score at or above the 40th percentile
+- The results of the state student assessment test used by the resident district.

 - An evaluation using any other valid measurement tool mutually agreed upon by the parent and the participating agency.